Looking for a diet for acid reflux?

 Often, following a diet for acid reflux can relieve the symptoms, and will make you feel more healthy.

 Many people take over-the-counter antacids for a quick ease of acid reflux, but for most people, a proper diet is the best solution for overcoming acid reflux.

 Diet For Acid Reflux – Good Foods For Heartburn

-Apples are a good source of soluble fibre, making it very unlikely to cause acid reflux.
+Apples are a good source of soluble fiber, making it very unlikely to cause acid reflux.
 Snacking on apples is also a great way to stay healthy.
-They contain a ton of vitamin C and flavanoids.
+They contain a ton of vitamin C and flavonoids.
 Be sure not to peel your apple- the skin contains most of the nutrients.